451PCBCOM/PCB-TRC20/Vote/README.md

-Smart contract to vote about to take decisions.
+Smart contract and other codes to vote in our direct-democraticy selfgovernance system.